Nanomani/script.arctic.zephyr.rounded.autocolors/README.md

 ## Credits

-All profits from this add-on must go to the author and creator.
+All thanks for this addon go to the author and creator.
 [Semool](https://github.com/semool).